KvelaGorrrrnio/BscProject/README.md

 make src # Binaries can be found in /src/bin
 ```

-To instal the binaries to local bin
+To install the binaries to local bin, run
 ```bash
 make install
 ```